andrewdoto13/andrewdoto13.github.io/_pages/personal_finance_analysis.md

     * Ultimately, what do you want the next 5, 10, 20, 40 years to look like?
     * This is the fun part!

-Don't hesitate reach out if you need help, I'd be happy to do whatever I can.
+Don't hesitate reach out if you need help.
+I'd be happy to do whatever I can.
 Again, you can find my email and Linkedin on the left side of the page.
 Thank you and take care!